vys534/twitch.tv-live-notifier/README.md

 ## Setup & Run

-You need basic knowledge of how to use the GNU/Linux command line and already have a VPS set up and running. **If you are the streamer, and you don't know how to use a VPS/command line, try finding someone who can set this up for you or learn how to set up a VPS.**

 ### Step 0: clone the repo and setup

 - On your VPS, run the usual `git clone` of this repository.
 Then, `cd` into the directory.